Sustainability goes 'round and 'round

 Call it an eco-echo.
 If it seems like every day is Earth Day, it’s because the campus community has worked hard to create a culture of sustainability.

-University President Martha Saunders has led the green movement, starting in 2008 by establishing an Office of Sustainability and signing Southern Miss’ Climate Action Plan as part of the American College and University Presidents’ Climate Commitment.
+Former University President Martha Saunders led the green movement, starting in 2008 by establishing an Office of Sustainability and signing Southern Miss’ Climate Action Plan as part of the American College and University Presidents’ Climate Commitment.
 The goal is to be energy-neutral by 2050.

 - In spring 2010, the Princeton Review named Southern Miss one of 286 Green Colleges – and the only one in Mississippi – based on its commitment to sustainability.